bmyronov/inforce-test/README.md

 - Restaurants can create account, login and add their menu.
 - Restaurants can see only their own menus.
 - Employees can create account, login and add vote for a menu.
+- Employees can vote only once a day.

 ## Requirements